CALUSA PINES GOLF CLUB

 IHP, through its affiliate Golden Land Partners LLC, acquired 26 single-family lots through foreclosure in the rural estates section of Naples, Florida known as Golden Gate Estates.
 These mostly wooded lots range in size from 1.14 to over 5 acres in size.

-Golden Land Partners has sold two lots, and is continuing to hold the remaining 24 lots either for resale or for development.
+Golden Land Partners has sold approximately 50% of the lots, and is continuing to hold the remaining lots either for resale or for development.
 We are encouraged by the increase in values as the Naples residential market continues to expand to the north and east.
-It is likely that we will build spec homes on several of the lots throughout the remainder of 2016 and 2017
+It is likely that we may build spec homes on several of the lots throughout the remainder of 2022 and 2023.

 ATLANTA AREA RESIDENTIAL INVESTMENTS